pytorch/pytorch/docs/source/deploy.rst

 .. warning::

-    This module is experimental.
+    This is a prototype feature.
 Only Linux x86 is supported, and the API may change without warning.